AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/rabbitmq-tab.md

 ![RabbitMQ Queue Consumption MB](../../assets/tools/rabbitmq-tab-7.jpeg)

-The **[!UICONTROL RabbitMQ Queue Consumption MB]** graph shows the number of bytes consumed by each RabbitMQ queue over the selected timeframe.
+The **[!UICONTROL RabbitMQ Queue Consumption MB]** graph shows the number of bytes consumed by each [!DNL RabbitMQ] queue over the selected timeframe.

 ## [!UICONTROL RabbitMQ Published Messages by Queue]

 ![RabbitMQ Published Messages by Queue](../../assets/tools/rabbitmq-tab-8.jpeg)

-The **[!UICONTROL RabbitMQ Published Messages by Queue]** graph shows the number of bytes consumed by each RabbitMQ queue over the selected timeframe.
+The **[!UICONTROL RabbitMQ Published Messages by Queue]** graph shows the number of bytes consumed by each [!DNL RabbitMQ] queue over the selected timeframe.

 ## [!UICONTROL RabbitMQ Published Message Throughput by Queue]

 ![RabbitMQ Published Message Throughput by Queue](../../assets/tools/rabbitmq-tab-9.jpeg)

-The **[!UICONTROL RabbitMQ Published Message Throughput by Queue]** graph shows the average number of published messages per second by each RabbitMQ queue over the selected timeframe.
+The **[!UICONTROL RabbitMQ Published Message Throughput by Queue]** graph shows the average number of published messages per second by each [!DNL RabbitMQ] queue over the selected timeframe.

 ## [!UICONTROL RabbitMQ Total Message Throughput by Queue]

 ![RabbitMQ Total Message Throughput by Queue](../../assets/tools/rabbitmq-tab-10.jpeg)

-The **[!UICONTROL RabbitMQ Total Message Throughput by Queue]** graph shows the average total number of messages per second by each
-RabbitMQ queue over the selected timeframe.
+The **[!UICONTROL RabbitMQ Total Message Throughput by Queue]** graph shows the average total number of messages per second by each [!DNL RabbitMQ] queue over the selected timeframe.

 ## [!UICONTROL RabbitMQ Consumers by Queue]

 ![RabbitMQ Consumers by Queue](../../assets/tools/rabbitmq-tab-11.jpeg)

-The **[!UICONTROL RabbitMQ Consumers by Queue]** graph shows the average total number of consumers by each RabbitMQ queue over the selected timeframe.
+The **[!UICONTROL RabbitMQ Consumers by Queue]** graph shows the average total number of consumers by each [!DNL RabbitMQ] queue over the selected timeframe.